aybehrouz/argennon/md/avm.md

 The incentive mechanism for ZK-EDB servers should have the following properties:

--   It incentivizes storing all memory blocks, whether a heap page or a code area block, and not only those that are used more frequently.
+-   It incentivizes storing all memory blocks, whether a heap page or a code area block, and not only those which are used more frequently.

--   It incentivizes the ZK-EDB servers to actively provide the required memory blocks for validators.
+-   It incentivizes ZK-EDB servers to actively provide the required memory blocks for validators.

 -   Making more accounts will not provide any advantages for a ZK-EDB server.

 For our incentive mechanism, we require that every time a validator receives a memory block from a ZK-EDB, after validating the data, he give a receipt to the ZK-EDB.
 In this receipt the validator signs the following information:

--   `ownerAddr` the ALGO address of the ZK-EDB.
+-   `ownerAddr`: the ALGO address of the ZK-EDB.

--   `receivedBlockID` the ID of the received memory block.
+-   `receivedBlockID`: the ID of the received memory block.

--   `round` the current round number.
+-   `round`: the current round number.

 *In a round, an honest validator never gives a receipt for an identical memory block to two different ZK-EDBs.*

-To incentivize ZK-EDB servers, every round a lottery will be held and a predefined amount of ALGOs from `dbFeeSink` account will be distributed between winners as a prize.
-This prize will be divided equally between all the *winning tickets* of the lottery.
+To incentivize ZK-EDB servers, a lottery will be held every round and a predefined amount of ALGOs from `dbFeeSink` account will be distributed between winners as a prize.
+This prize will be divided equally between all *winning tickets* of the lottery.

 *One ZK-EDB server could own multiple winning tickets in a round.*

-To run this lottery, In every round, based on the current block seed, a collection of *valid* receipts will be selected randomly as the *winning* receipts.
+To run this lottery, every round, based on the current block seed, a collection of *valid* receipts will be selected randomly as the *winning receipts* of the round.
 A receipt is *valid* in the round *r* if:

 -   The signer was a validator in the round *r* − 1 and voted for the agreed-upon block.